ldeso/hugo-flex/README.md

 will cause `myscript.js` to be loaded on every page where `myshortcode` is used.

-As an real-life example, this is the template for the built-in Soundcloud shortcode:
+As a real-life example, this is the template for the built-in SoundCloud shortcode:

 ```html
 {{ resources.Get "css/soundcloud.css" | minify | fingerprint | .Page.Scratch.SetInMap "css" "soundcloud" }}